 Guess what I had to do today… I had to re-write the agreement with additional clarity; also to remove the niceness in which the agreement was written.
 I have made it more succinct and clear.
 The original intention or meaning were lost when 100 words were used instead of 10 words that could had clearly articulated the intention.

 Today’s joke was that the agreement was originally written by a Canadian; I was told by a Canadian that everything is “nice” in Canada.

 Wednesday 22nd November 2017.
 Today was my first day without a Spanish class; I worked in the morning and then free time after 12:30pm.
 I head out to the city to get lost.
 But first, I was hungry and Mercado Central was just the perfect place.
 Is it me or is it everything here is either very salty or very sweet?

 After randomly turning into streets and alleys, I stumbled upon the Carondelet Palace (Presidential Palace), and there was a tour starting in 10 minutes.
 It was very interesting to learn about the past and present presidents, the constitution, the usual gifts received from other countries, and to experience the podium where the president would address the public.

-Edited the Volunteer Handbook to ensure consistent language, consistent format, and added clarity.
+My OCD-tendencies made me edit the Volunteer Handbook to ensure consistent language, consistent format, and added clarity.
 This is one of the many challenges within the administrative team – consistency across the volunteers that are here for a week or a month.

 Thursday 23rd November 2017.
 We had an interesting discussion in the office today; we were asked to create another paper form for admin volunteers to complete on their last day.
 This manual paper form is in addition to the spreadsheet we already complete with tasks we completed on daily basis.